-What is an Islamic Forex account?
+What is an Islamic Forex Account?
 How to trade according to Islamic finance

 While trading in Islam is often considered to be haram, it is still possible to trade.
-The key is to find an Islamic Forex account, which offers swap-free trading for traders of Muslim faith.
+The key is to find an Islamic Forex account, which offers swap-free trading for traders of the Muslim faith.

 Keep in mind that this site is not a religious authority on Islamic trading.
 If you want to be sure that your trading activities are halal, you can consult a religious authority that can take into account your personal situation.